FOSDEM/website/content/manuals/program/devroom.md

     Needs reviews!

-In case of online event, devroom managers *(and speakers ?)* needs to link their penta account with an existing matrix account.
+In case of online event, devroom managers and speakers needs to link their penta account with an existing matrix account.
 One can create an account or reuse one.
 The FOSDEM matrix service is hosted here: https://chat.fosdem.org